GDQuest/learn-gdscript/course/README.md

 It's incredible how computers can do so many things out of just numbers and a few basic operations when you think of it.

 In languages like GDScript, Python, or JavaScript, we don't have to worry about how the computer works exactly.
-We say that we work at a higher level, with tools that greatly simplify our job (at the cost of some performance).
+We say that we work at a higher level, with tools that greatly simplify our job (at the cost of performance).

 Still, we need to make calculations often.
 Most of the time, you will use additions, subtractions, multiplications, and divisions.
 Simple arithmetic you learned in elementary school.